typedb/typedb/docs/pages/docs/03-building-schema/defining-rules.md

 };
 ```

-Please note that rules are treated as inherent members of the schema, hence the use of the `define` keyword.
-As a result they are typically defined together with the schema.

 Defining the above rules in terms of predicates and assuming left-to-right directionality of the roles, we can summarise them in the implication form as: